raystack/frontier/docs/docs/reference/api.md

 #### GET
 ##### Summary

-Get Organization by ID or slug
+Get organization by ID or slug

 ##### Parameters